 Govt mulls ‘war room’ idea for big projects

-May 22, 2018-The Prime Minister’s Office is developing a concept of “war room” to execute and monitor big projects handled by various ministries.
+The Prime Minister’s Office is developing a concept of “war room” to execute and monitor big projects handled by various ministries.
 A separate mechanism will be formed immediately after the announcement of the budget, according to the PMO.

 A similar announcement was made on the government’s Policies and Programmes unveiled by President Bidya Devi Bhandari on Monday with an objective of ending the tendency of not completing projects and devising a certain workplan to ensure their progress.